Last Updated on June 9, 2021 by Dr Sanusi Umar MD

 Acne keloidalis nuchae is an embarrassing, itchy, and painful type of folliculitis that forms on the rear scalp, almost exclusively in young men.
-When the disorder first appears, it is often mistaken for a persistent razor rash, and many people try to use natural home remedies or easy-access over the counter medications.
-However, these individuals soon come to find is that these remedies fail, when the condition has progressed despite their best efforts.
+When the disorder first appears, it is often mistaken for a persistent razor rash, and many people try to use natural home remedies or easy-access over-the-counter medications.
+However, these individuals soon find that these remedies fail when the condition has progressed despite their best efforts.
 Even a visit to the dermatologist for an antibiotic or steroid prescription will only help manage the disease at best.
 Drug treatments do not offer a cure.
-Acne keloidalis nuchae removal surgery is the only known method for permanently eradicating the bumps, lesions, and plaques that proliferate as a result of the condition.
+Acne keloidalis nuchae removal surgery is the only known method for permanently eradicating the bumps, lesions, and plaques that proliferate due to the condition.
 Waiting too long to seek medical attention for this disease typically creates more pain and discomfort, both physically and emotionally.
 The surgical removal of a bump at the back of the head may seem like an extreme measure.
 But it leads to immense long-term satisfaction.

-Those wondering “what is the cost of AKN surgery?” must really ask the question: what is the cost of NOT pursuing AKN excision?
+Those wondering, “what is the cost of AKN surgery?” must really ask the question: what is the cost of NOT pursuing AKN excision?
 In most cases, the patient’s mental and emotional health, feelings of physical freedom, and restored self-confidence are priceless –and well worth the financial investment.
-Clinics who do specialize in the removal of AKN will oftentimes offer financing and discount options to best serve patients helping to make these procedures more accessible.
+Clinics who specialize in removing AKN will often offer financing and discount options to serve patients best, helping to make these procedures more accessible.

 Dr. U’s years of study, research, and practice make him a top specialist for AKN removal using surgery as well as laser treatments.

 For more information about this case, please visit: https://dru.com/acne-keloidalis-nuchae/surgical-treatment-of-akn-bumps-in-los-angeles-patient/ To consult…